Tuesday, 7 November 2023

 So while it's been great to see family and some friends again — and a niece and nephew for the first time — that what-do-I-do cloud is one that no west of Ireland gale will blow away.

 And of all the places I could be whilst trying to source some fulfilling work, rural Ireland in winter, with its long dreary, uninspiring nights, is well down the list.
-Indeed, selfish as this may sound, being back in the house of my increasingly dependent house only adds to the sense of gloom.
+Indeed, selfish as this may sound, being back in the house of my increasingly dependent parents only adds to the sense of gloom.

 Yes, the travails of old age are inevitable for most of us yet it's particularly sad to see our loved ones decline.
 (This is balanced out somewhat by seeing nieces and nephews grow and develop into young adults.)